VinayIN/pyETA-toolbox/README.md

 ```

 ## Usage
-There are 2 ways this tool can be used (CLI & GUI), both are showed below:
+There are 2 ways this tool can be used (CLI - `track/window/validate` & GUI - `browser/application`), both are showed below:

 *prerequisite: `pyETA needs to be installed`*